Scott Sharples

-Warren Scott Sharples (born March 1, 1968, Montreal, Quebec) is a retired Canadian professional ice hockey goaltender.
+Warren Scott Sharples (born March 1, 1968) is a Canadian former professional ice hockey goaltender.
+He played one game in the National Hockey League with the Calgary Flames during the 1991–92 season.

 Playing career

 Sharples played junior hockey for the Penticton Knights of the BCJHL during the 1985-86 season when the Knights were crowned Centennial Cup Champions.
-He then played college hockey at the University of Michigan for the Wolverines, earning team MVP honours and top student athlete twice.
+He then played college hockey at the University of Michigan for the Wolverines, earning team MVP honours and top student-athlete twice.
 After turning professional, he played for the Calgary Flames in the NHL, the Salt Lake Golden Eagles in the IHL, the St. John's Maple Leafs in the AHL, and the Brantford Smoke in the Colonial Hockey League.
-He appeared in only one NHL game, recording 36 saves in a 4–4 tie against the Vancouver Canucks.
+He appeared in one NHL game, recording 36 saves in a 4–4 tie against the Vancouver Canucks on April 16, 1992.